lightcodes845/sturdy-fishstick/README.md

 ## Project structure
 The application consists of 3 pages:
 * Landing page - This page displays the introduction text and images provided for the exercise.
-* Heatmap page - This page displays the plot with the filter controls.
+* Heatmap page - This page displays the heatmap plot with the filter controls.
   * On page load, the plot displays the data for the first 25 genes and the user can use the pagination controls below the plot to navigate to all 1000 genes.
   * The user can use the filter controls to filter the data by gene, top level phenotype term and top gene range.
 The top level phenotype term and gene range are paginated.
   * All filters are mutually exclusive.